The College of Engineering is pleased to announce the following new Accelerated Bachelors/Masters Degree (ABMD) programs:

 Applicants must submit the following:

 - Completed ABMD application form

 - Letter from academic advisor verifying that applicant is expected to complete the bachelor’s degree within three semesters following the due date of the ABMD application form

 - Recommendation letters from two faculty members; at least one must be from a faculty member in the relevant department.
 These letters must be submitted in a sealed envelope bearing the writers signature on the flap of the envelope.

 - An up-to-date resume

-The application and supporting documents must be submitted to the appropriate program coordinator by April 1st of the 5th semester.
+The application and supporting documents must be submitted to the Office of Graduate Studies by December 10th of the 5th semester.
 The GRE is not required.